ibm-cloud-docs/openshift/openshift_versions.md

 Your Red Hat OpenShift on IBM Cloud cluster has three types of updates: major, minor, and patch.
 As updates become available, you are notified when you view information about the cluster master or worker nodes, such as with the `ibmcloud oc cluster ls`, `cluster get`, `worker ls`, or `worker get` commands.
 {:shortdesc}

+You must [update your cluster](/docs/openshift?topic=openshift-update) by using the Red Hat OpenShift on IBM Cloud API, CLI, or console tools.
+You cannot update your cluster version from OpenShift Container Platform tools such as the OpenShift web console.
+{: note}

 |Update type|Examples of version labels|Updated by|Impact
 |-----|-----|-----|-----|